-For details about these commands, see the "Define a Node" sections of the GUI or cmgr reference chapters in the CXFS Administration Guide for SGI InfiniteStorage.
+For details about these commands, see the CXFS Administration Guide for SGI InfiniteStorage.

 Adding the Client-Only Nodes to the Cluster (cmgr and GUI)

 If you are using the GUI or cmgr, you must add the defined nodes to the cluster.
 This happens by default if you are using cxfs_admin.